Volunteer with Refugees

-Guide to Working with Refugees
+A Guide to Working with & Helping Refugees

 With One World 365 you can search volunteering programs with refugees in destinations like Australia, India, Israel, Italy, Kenya, Myanmar, New Zealand, Thailand, Palestine, South Africa, UK, Greece and USA.
 Some of these countries are probably not the first place you think of when it comes to helping refugees but there are lots of worthwhile projects which you can get involved with including education, sports coaching, integration and also community development.
 There are lots of ways to make a difference, view more information on our guide.

-Working at Refugee Camps
+Work at Refugee Camps